Returning to Grace

 Rediscovering the Historical Atonement

-RETURNING TO GRACE brings to light a shocking change in early Christian theology.
-It is the first book to reveal how the original message of the cross was replaced by a similar-looking but fundamentally different gospel in the fifth century—without anyone realizing what happened.
+RETURNING TO GRACE brings to light a shocking and yet undeniable change in early Christian doctrine.
+It shows how the original, biblical message of the cross was replaced with a familiar-looking but fundamentally different gospel already in the fifth century—without anyone realizing what happened.

-This dreadful mistake explains why the teaching in every denomination today tends to deprive us of the freedom and peace we should have in the Lord.
-And it may well be the biggest reason for the world rejecting the gospel.
+The error becomes surprisingly evident once noticed.
+It explains why the teaching in every denomination today tends to deprive us of the freedom and peace we should have in the Lord.
+And it may well be the biggest reason for the world rejecting the Good News.

 FROM THE READERS: